SR-161 Olentangy west to Sawmill Rd. Study

 The City of Worthington, along with partner jurisdictions and agencies City of Columbus, Perry Township, the Mid-Ohio Regional Planning Commission (MORPC), and the Ohio Department of Transportation (ODOT), has identified the State Route 161 (SR 161) corridor as a shared goal for improvement.

 ODOT has agreed work with the jurisdictions to administer a comprehensive evaluation of the corridor.
 Representatives presented information to Worthington City Council at its March 21, 2016 meeting.
-Consent and appropriation legislation to fund Worthington's portion of the study was introduced at the April 4th City Council meeting, with a public hearing scheduled for April 18th.
+Consent and appropriation legislation to fund Worthington's portion of the study was approved by City Council in April 2016.

 Sign up for Project Updates